 Patients are encouraged to find the right doctor.
 (7)

-There are over 14 million migraineurs who meet the criteria for preventative treatment.
+There are over 14 million people with migraine who meet the criteria for preventative treatment.
 That’s 40% of the of the total migraine population in the US (37 million).
 (8)

-However only 13% or 4.7 million migraineurs were currently taking preventatives.
+However only 13% or 4.7 million people are taking preventatives.
 (8) The side effects of current medicinal preventatives are common and hard tolerate.
-There are many alternative preventative treatments like Botox and Cefaly TENS devices (both FDA approved treatments for chronic migraine) and a variety of complementary therapies and natural treatments which have been shown to benefit migraineurs.
+There are many alternative preventative treatments like Botox and Cefaly TENS devices (both FDA approved treatments for chronic migraine) and a variety of complementary therapies and natural treatments which have been shown to benefit those with migraine.

 Ultimately you’ll need to find what works for you in partnership with your doctor.
-Are you with the right doctor for your migraines?
+Are you happy with your current migraine doctor?
 Let me know in the comments below.

 - 'What Are Peptides' Zealand Pharma.
 Archived from the original on 6 Apr 2014.